 - 6.1 All probationary police employees will be granted one hundred thirty-eight (138) hours of annual holiday time at the rate of eleven and one-half (11.5) hours per month.
 The monthly accrual rate will continue until January 1 of the year following their probationary period, at which time they will accrue one hundred thirty-eight (138) hours of holiday time under the provisions of 6.2.
 See accrual maximum in Article 7.1. - 6.2 Members will be granted one hundred thirty-eight (138) hours of annual holiday time each year in lieu of holidays. - 6.3 Employees can, at specified times during the year, buy back portions of their accrued holiday time in blocks of at least ten (10) hours.
 The Employee must notify Finance before the payroll cut-off date to receive holiday buy back in that pay period.
-The employee may buy holiday time any month except in December or January. - 6.4 When an employee gives notice of separation from employment for any reason other than retirement or is on an unpaid leave of absence, the amount of holiday pay shall be prorated at the rate of eleven and one-half (11.5 hours) per month until the final date of separation.
+The employee may buy holiday time any individual month except in December or January. - 6.3(b) Employees also have the option of converting their holiday time to regular monthly pay by notifying Administrative Services during open enrollment each year, prior to December 1.
+Employees opting for this will be allowed to add 11.5 hours of holiday pay each month of the year to their regular pay.
+This option will apply equally to all 12 months of the year and will be paid at the regular rate of pay. - 6.4 When an employee gives notice of separation from employment for any reason other than retirement or is on an unpaid leave of absence, the amount of holiday pay shall be prorated at the rate of eleven and one-half (11.5 hours) per month until the final date of separation.
 Any adjustment necessary to previously accrued hours will be made immediately.
 For employees who have cashed out their holiday pay prior to separation, the accrual shall be determined on a prorated basis until the last day of the month of separation and any unearned accrual that has been paid shall be deducted from the final paycheck. - 6.5 Each year, any holiday time not used by the end of the December pay period shall be added to the employee's vacation bank.
 See Article 7.1 for maximum annual carry over limits.